 Our students capitalize on the wealth of academic opportunities available to them—such as our clinics in human rights or mediation, courses in African law or corporate finance, and externships in arts law or the United Nations.
 And many supplement their academic pursuits by working closely with faculty as research assistants, participating in a community-service program, serving on the Student Senate or the editorial board of a law journal, joining or creating a student organization, and indulging in the infinite resources and marvels of New York City.

 LL.M. students also benefit from being part of a great university.
 They can attend the thousands of special lectures, workshops, seminars, and programs hosted by the university each year, including the annual World Leaders Forum, and can work on research projects with professors in other divisions.
 In addition, as mentioned above, LL.M. students are allowed to take classes in other departments and schools, such as the Columbia Business School, the School of International and Public Affairs or the School of Journalism, making the LL.M. a truly interdisciplinary degree.

-Applications for admission to our 2014-2015 LL.M. and J.S.D. programs and all supporting documents must be submitted through LSAC.
+Applications for admission to our 2014-2015 LL.M. program and all supporting documents must be submitted through LSAC.
 We will no longer accept supporting documents by mail or email.
 Regretfully, any application items submitted directly to the Graduate Legal Studies office will be discarded.